psmty/sgt5-install/README.md

 ---

+## 🖥️ Connecting via VS Code

+For easier server management, we recommend using **VS Code**.
+It allows you to connect directly to your Linux server and manage the installation process effortlessly.

+### Recommended Extensions:

+- **Remote Explorer**:
+  Use [this extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer) to easily explore and manage your remote server.

+- **Docker**:
+  With [this extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker), you can manage your Docker containers with a graphical interface directly from VS Code.

+---

 ## 📬 Questions or Help?

 If you experience any problems during installation, please contact your system administrator or the SGT5 development team.

+---